Updated Mar 03, 2026

 How Student Voice Analytics helps you

 Student Voice Analytics shows how learning resources land for mechanical engineering and the wider sector.
 It tracks topic volume and sentiment over time, compares cohorts and sites, and highlights gaps such as accessibility or delivery mechanics.
 You can segment by mode, year or domicile, export concise summaries for programme and service teams, and evidence progress with like-for-like sector benchmarks.
+Explore Student Voice Analytics to benchmark learning resources and prioritise the fixes students will feel.

-See all-comment coverage, sector benchmarks, and governance packs designed for OfS quality and standards and NSS requirements.
+See all-comment coverage, sector benchmarks, and reporting designed for OfS quality and NSS requirements.